Tun Tun

-Tun Tun (11 July 1923 – 24 November 2003) was the screen name of Indian playback singer and actress-comedienne, Uma Devi Khatri, who was called "Hindi cinema's first-ever comedienne".
+Uma Devi Khatri (11 July 1923 – 24 November 2003), popularly known by her screen name Tun Tun, was an Indian playback singer and actress-comedian.
+She is often referred to as "Hindi cinema's first-ever comedienne".

 Childhood

-Uma was born in a small village near Amroha District of present-day Uttar Pradesh, India in 1923.
+Uma was born on 1923 in a small village near Amroha District of Uttar Pradesh, India.
 Her parents and brother were murdered for land arrogate.
-Just before two days of her demise she had been interviewed by film critic and historian Shishir Krishn Sharma.
-She said : "I don't remember who my parents were and how they looked, I would be two to two and half years when they passed away, I had a brother eight or nine years old whose name was Hari, I just remembered that we were living in a village named Alipur.
+Just two days before her demise, she had been interviewed by film critic and historian Shishir Krishn Sharma.
+She said, "I don't remember who my parents were and how they looked, I would be two to two and half years when they passed away, I had a brother eight or nine years old whose name was Hari, I just remembered that we were living in a village named Alipur.
 One day brother was killed and left for maid servant to relatives in exchange for two times meal, that time I was four or five years old".

 Uma Devi's childhood was marked by poverty.
 She later met Akhtar Abbas Kazi, an Excise Duty Inspector, who helped and inspired her.
 At the time of the India-Pakistan partition, Kazi moved to Lahore, Pakistan.
 She was fed up with the circumstances of the time and she moved to Bombay to pursue singing in movies.
 Kazi also eventually moved to Bombay, where they got married in 1947.